 Because of the way the flea life cycle occurs, monthly treatment for a minimum of three months is typically needed to break this life cycle...eggs can turn into dormant life stages that can live in your carpet or other areas of your home for weeks to months before hatching into adults.

 Prevent future flea infestations: The gold standard for flea treatment and prevention is either a topical or oral treatment.
-Brands like Bravecto and NexGard are some of the best-known, but you'll need a prescription from your vet for a product that's appropriate for your kitten's age and weight.
+You can either visit your vet for a prescription or buy topical treatments off the shelf.

 Can I touch my kitten if it has fleas?